 Ashley Wagner claims that ten years ago she, then a teen figure skater, attended a party with a mix of older skaters.
 Drinking was involved, and she was given a bed to sleep in at the party when she was unable to obtain a ride back to where her team was being quartered.
 An older teammate slipped into her bed and began kissing and groping her for several minutes until she protested.
-She would only mention the assault to a couple of friends — (I’m starting to see a pattern here) — and she even had cordial interaction with her assaulter afterwards.
-“The next morning, he acted like nothing happened, and I acted like nothing happened.”
+She would only mention the assault to a couple of friends — (I’m starting to see a pattern here) — and she even interacted with her assaulter in neutral fashion afterwards: “The next morning, he acted like nothing happened, so I acted like nothing happened.”

 In each of these cases, a woman was sexually assaulted, but for whatever reasons, she kept it mostly to herself.
 The reasons for silence were varied.
 Maybe it was fear of parental condemnation.
 Maybe it was fear of social ostracism.
 Maybe it was fear of losing professional opportunities.
 Whatever the reasons, in each of these cases, evil got a pass.

 And who were the men that these women accused?